vandop/layer-js-sampleapps/README.md

 # Sample apps using Layer Web SDK

-This repository contains sample chat applications that use *Public Beta* version of the Layer Web SDK to demonstrate how one would use the SDK to build a simple chat application using one of these three popular frameworks:
+This repository contains sample chat applications that use version 1.0 of the Layer Web SDK to demonstrate how one would use the SDK to build a simple chat application using one of these three popular frameworks:

  - [Backbone](./backbone)
  - [Angular](./angular)